curl/everything-curl/usingcurl-proxies.md

     curl -x 192.168.0.1:8080 http:/example.com/

-Recall that the proxy is receiving your request, forwards it to the real server, then reads the response from the server and then hand that back to the client.
+Recall that the proxy receives your request, forwards it to the real server, then reads the response from the server and then hands that back to the client.

 If you enable verbose mode with `-v` when talking to a proxy, you will see